Minimally Invasive Bunion Surgery

 With a collective experience of over thirty years of helping patients with lower leg, foot and ankle problems, the Foot and Ankle Service of the Rubin Institute is one of the leading treatment centers for foot and ankle conditions in the United States.
 Our patients benefit from our team-centered approach with world-renowned surgeons and specialized physician assistants, nurses and physical therapists.

-Dr. Siddiqui is one of the first surgeons in the United States to correct bunions through minimally invasive bunion correction.
+Dr. Noman Siddiqui was one of the first surgeons in the United States to correct bunions through minimally invasive bunion correction.
 He has written and lectured on this topic in the United States and is considered an authority in the management of bunion deformity.
 He describes the procedure in greater detail in an article in Podiatry Today.